 The digital communication modes have the great advantage that they open up the hobby to those who might be hearing impaired.

-Amateur radio signals are sometimes reflected by natural phenomena such as meteors, and for the extreme distance enthusiast with the right equipment, it is even possible to use the moon as a reflector for your radio signals !
+Radio signals are sometimes reflected by natural phenomena such as meteors, and for the extreme distance enthusiast with the right equipment, it is even possible to use the moon as a reflector for your radio signals !

 Over the years, groups of amateurs have even designed and built satellites and had them launched as piggy-back payloads to other commercial satellite launches.
 Those satellites provide yet another way that amateurs can communicate with each other.